LucasWeb2016/TranslationsExtraBundle/README.md

 ## Remove a translation message
-This commands removes a messageID from all locale files of a domain, even if it's being used in the project.
+This commands removes an ID from all the locales of a domain if file exists, even if it's being used in the project.

-     php bin/console trans:edit messageID domainname
+     php bin/console trans:edit ID domainname

 **Example**